lathe/lathe-ordinals-for-racket/README.md

 Here's what the library offers now:

-* Data structures to represent the ordinal numbers of ZFC set theory that are less than or equal to epsilon zero (`onum<=e0?`).
+* Module `lathe-ordinals`: Data structures to represent the ordinal numbers of ZFC set theory that are less than or equal to epsilon zero (`onum<=e0?`).
 The ordinals less than epsilon zero (`onum<e0?`) are the earliest set of ordinals that contains omega and has full support for ordinal addition, multiplication, and exponentiation.

-* A corresponding data structure (`olist<=e0?`) to implement lazy lists of length less than or equal to epsilon zero.
+* Module `lathe-ordinals/olist`: A corresponding data structure (`olist<=e0?`) to implement lazy lists of length less than or equal to epsilon zero.
 Most of what you can do with these, you can do just by writing a function that takes an ordinal number as its argument.
 The difference has to do with garbage collection: These lists are designed so that if you append and remove an element, you can be sure that the diminished list no longer contains a reference to it.

+* Module `lathe-ordinals/ostream`: Representations of ordinal numbers and ordinal-indexed streams which represent the codata counterparts of the `lathe-ordinals` numbers and the `lathe-ordinals/olist` lists.
+These are good for representing ordinal-indexed collections that have no particular ordinal bounding them, or for collections whose bound might be difficult or impossible to calculate.

 ## Installation and use